-A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the for the year ended March 31, 2022 (All amounts in ₹ Crores, unless otherwise stated)

-control of the group or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
+A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the group or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot be measured reliably.
 The group does not recognize a contingent liability but discloses its existence in the financial statements unless the possibility of an outflow of resources embodying economic benefits is remote.
 Contingent liabilities and commitments are reviewed by the management at each balance sheet date.